geek-kb/k8s_security/.github/instructions/general.instructions.md

 - Do not introduce new categories without approval
 - Do not invent tools, features, or Kubernetes behavior
 - Do not reference external blogs as authoritative sources
+- Do not create or update articles without including SEO-optimized keywords

 ---